vantuan88291/MVVMBaseProject/README.md

 # MVVM with databinding

-Library: DI with koin, RXjava, room, mvvm, Rx retrofit
+Library: DI with koin, room, mvvm, coroutine, Retrofit2

 This app has a small example about chat with socket io using MVVM